thewatershedcenter/bbox_query/README.md

 # bbox_query
+Utility for retrieving points within  a polygon from an EPT.
+Currently writes them to a `.las` file.

-Utility for querying EPTs by bounding box.
-Includes options to write common raster derivatives and/or return the pointcloud.
+__Future:__ Includes options to write common raster derivatives and/or return the pointcloud.
 Also can accept a custom PDAL pipeline.

-# Blah
-not yet written

 # Usage
-not yet written
+`app_ept.py [-h] [--vector VECTORFILE] [--vector_dir DIRECTORY] --ept EPT  --out OUT`

+ optional arguments:
+  `-h, --help`               Show this help message and exit `--vector VECTOR`          Path to vector file for which points will be returned.
+  `--vector_dir VECTOR_DIR`  Path to vector files for which points will be returned as seperate laz files.
+  `--ept EPT`                Path to ept
+  `--out OUT`                Path to output directory

+__Future:__ Run in container.

 ## This uses PDAL...